HPDE: High Performance Driving Event

 Drive your car on America's most famous road courses!

 You have always wanted to know what "she could do", but you know the streets and highways are not the place.
 NASA gives you and your car an easy, safe, and affordable way to get on the track!
 No speed limits, no pedestrians, but best of all-no tickets.
-The NASA HPDE provide you with an experienced racer to help guide you through the event, one on one, as you learn how to handle your car at the limit.
+The NASA HPDE provide you with a certified instructor to help guide you through the event, one on one, as you learn how to handle your car at the limit.
 You set your own goals and go as fast as you feel comfortable going.

 Basically, all you need is a safe car and a helmet.
 The car does not have to be fancy or fast.
 Students bring everything from a Hyundai to a Ferrari.
 Read the requirements for the other miscellaneous items required.